History of the Catholic Church in France: Foundation of Christendom in France

 On Christmas Day 800, Pope Leo III crowned Charlemagne Emperor of the Holy Roman Empire, forming the political and religious foundations of Christendom and establishing in earnest the French government's longstanding historical association with the Roman Catholic Church.

 The Treaty of Verdun (843) provided for the partition of Charlemagne's empire into 3 independent kingdoms, and one of these was France.
 A great churchman, Hincmar, Archbishop of Rheims (806-82), was the deviser of the new arrangement.
-He strongly supported the kingship of Charles the Bald, under whose scepter he would have placed Lorraine also.
-To Hincmar, the dream of a united Christendom did not appear under the guise of an empire, however ideal, but under the concrete form of a number of unit States, each being a member of one mighty body, the great Republic of Christendom.
-He would replace the empire by a Europe of which France was one member.
-Under Charles the Fat (880-88) it looked for a moment as though Charlemagne's empire was about to come to life again; but the illusion was temporary, and in its stead were quickly formed seven kingdoms: France, Navarre, Provence, Burgundy beyond the Jura, Lorraine, Germany, and Italy.
+He strongly supported the kingship of Charles the Bald, under whose sceptre he would have placed Lorraine also.
+To Hincmar, the dream of a united Christendom did not appear under the guise of an empire, however ideal, but under the concrete form of several unitary States, each being a member of one mighty body, the great Republic of Christendom.
+He would replace the empire with a Europe of which France was one member.
+Under Charles the Fat (880-88), it looked for a moment as though Charlemagne's empire was about to come to life again; but the illusion was temporary, and in its stead were quickly formed seven kingdoms: France, Navarre, Provence, Burgundy beyond the Jura, Lorraine, Germany, and Italy.

 A bust of Charlemagne, key figure in the attempt of a united Christendom.
 Part of the treasure in Aachen.

-Feudalism was the seething-pot, and the imperial edifice was crumbling to dust.
-Towards the close of the 10th century, in the Frankish kingdom alone there were twenty-nine provinces or fragments of provinces, under the sway of dukes, counts, or viscounts, constituted veritable sovereignties, and at the end of the 11th century there were as many as fifty-five of these minor states, of greater or lesser importance.
-As early as the 10th century one of the feudal families had begun to take the lead, that of the Dukes of Francia, descendants of Robert the Strong, and lords of all the country between the Seine and the Loire.
-From 887 to 987 they successfully defended French soil against the invading Northmen: the Eudes, or Odo, Duke of Francia (887-98), Robert his brother (922-23), and Raoul or Rudolph, Robert's son-in-law (923-36), occupied the throne for a brief interval.
+Feudalism was the seething pot, and the imperial edifice was crumbling to dust.
+Towards the close of the 10th century, in the Frankish kingdom alone, there were twenty-nine provinces or fragments of provinces, under the sway of dukes, counts, or viscounts, constituted veritable sovereignties, and at the end of the 11th century, there were as many as fifty-five of these minor states, of greater or lesser importance.
+As early as the 10th century, one of the feudal families had begun to take the lead, that of the Dukes of Francia, descendants of Robert the Strong, and lords of all the country between the Seine and the Loire.
+From 887 to 987, they successfully defended French soil against the invading Northmen: the Eudes, or Odo, Duke of Francia (887-98), Robert, his brother (922-23), and Raoul or Rudolph, Robert's son-in-law (923-36), occupied the throne for a brief interval.
 The weakness of the later Carolingian kings was evident to all, and in 987, on the death of Louis V, Adalberon, archbishop of Rheims, at a meeting of the chief men held at Senlis, contrasted the incapacity of the Carolingian Charles of Lorraine, the heir to the throne, with the merits of Hugh, Duke of Francia.
 Gerbert, who afterwards became Pope Sylvester II, adviser and secretary to Adalberon, and Arnulf, bishop of Orléans, also spoke in support of Hugh, with the result that he was proclaimed king.